vadim0x60/programlib/README.md

 `build_cmd` and `run_cmd` respectively instruct `programlib` which commands to use to compile and run the program in this language.
 `artefacts` is a list of all the files produced by `build_cmd` command.
 It is needed to clean up the artefacts when the program object is destroyed.

+### Error handling

+Any output written to `stderr` is considered an error.
+By default, any errors at build time or run time will lead to an exception being raised, with 2 exceptions:
+- `score` function that catches exceptions during test cases execution and marks these tests as failed.
+- Setting `program = Program(force_build=True)`, `program.run(force=True)` or `program.score(force=True)` will make `programlib` ignore all errors.

+You can check `program.stdout` and `program.stderr` to see what the program printed to `stdout` and `stderr` during the last run (or, if in was never run, during build).